 In simple terms, dental implants may cost more initially, but they provide a lasting solution that not only looks good but also promotes overall oral health.
 It’s a good idea to talk to your dentist to understand the costs specific to your situation and make the right choice for your dental needs.

 A dental implant operation revolves around surgically setting up a piece of titanium rod deep into the jawbone directly where the missing teeth were located.
 The bar acts as an anchor for the artificial tooth to be installed in the future after the gums and jawbone heal adequately.

-Perhaps the greatest thing about dental implants is that it imitates the look and feel of real teeth.
+Perhaps the greatest thing about implants is that it imitates the look and feel of real teeth.
 They appear so natural that patients are unable to tell which of their teeth are artificial.
-Oral experts go to great lengths to make dental implants appear as natural as possible.
+Oral experts go to great lengths to make them appear as natural as possible.
 You can chew and bite as you normally would with the rest of your natural teeth and do not need to stress over losing them due to cavities.
-This is because dental implants do not decay and last a lifetime.
+This is because implants do not decay and last a lifetime.

 While there are more economical and less invasive options to dental implants, practically any renowned dental expert would tell you that absolutely nothing comes close when completely replacing lost teeth.